Usage¶

 Logging¶

 Feather automatically wraps print() when wrapPrint = true.
-You can also log manually:
+You can also send logs manually:

 debugger:print("Something happened")